tdangra/Linear-Regresion/README.md

 # Linear-Regresion
-# To create the linear regression model
+# The linear regression model for the population of GA

 gamod <- lm(Population~Year, data=Georgia)
 coeff = coefficients(gamod)